libdynd/libdynd/docs/arrfunc_interface_and_registry.md

 nd::arrfunc elwise_calc = make_elwise_arrfunc(calc);

 A bit less trivial is something like neighborhood that has keyword arguments like shape and offset.
 In that case, if I have some function strided_calc, I should be able to have an arrfunc with a simple interface with those arguments unpacked.
 I think this is easy enough to do if we restrict each argument to a fixed number of source argument (e.g., multiple dispatch is for different types, not variable number of sources).
-As the function signatures should know the keyword names, we can add methods like
+As the function prototypes will know the keyword names, we can add methods like

 ```
 template <typename K0, ..., typename KN>